expressive-code/expressive-code/CONTRIBUTING.md

 We use [pnpm](https://pnpm.io/) as our package manager.
 Please make sure to install pnpm and update it to the latest version before working on this project.

+## Node.js Version

+Some test fixtures (e.g. Astro 6) require a newer Node.js version than our published packages.
+The repo therefore pins the development Node.js major version to `22` via `.nvmrc`.

+It is recommended to run `nvm i` before running `pnpm i` to ensure that the correct Node.js version is used.

 ## Code Style

 We use ESLint and Prettier to enforce a consistent code style across all packages.
 Please make sure that your changes pass the linter before submitting a pull request: